unduli-attacked/frc-docs/source/docs/software/advanced-control/state-space/state-space-intro.rst

 State-space control can deal with "continuous" or "discrete" systems.
 In decades past, plants and controllers were implemented using analog electronics, which are continuous in nature.
 These analog controllers didn't have discrete steps to them, analogous to an infinitely fast computer processor.
 However, processors such as the RoboRIO run in discrete "steps."
 Systems are often modeled first as continuous systems, and later converted to the discrete form in a process called discretization.
 WPILib's LinearSystem takes the continuous system matrices, and converts them internally where necessary.

 ..note:: Since a microcontroller performs discrete steps, there is a sample delay that introduces phase loss in the controller.
 Large amounts of phase loss can make a stable controller in the continuous domain become unstable in the discrete domain.
 The easiest way to combat phase loss and increase performance is to decrease the time between updates.
-WPILib's ``Notifier`` class if updates faster than the main robot loop are desired.
+WPILib's ``Notifier`` class can be used if updates faster than the main robot loop are desired.

 State-space notation example -- Flywheel from kV and kA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Recall that we can model the motion of a flywheel connected to a brushed DC motor with the equation :math:`V = kV \dot v + kA \dot a`, where V is voltage output, v is velocity and a is acceleration.
+Recall that we can model the motion of a flywheel connected to a brushed DC motor with the equation :math:`V = kV \dot v + kA \dot a`, where V is voltage output, v is the flywheel's angular velocity and a is its angular acceleration.
 This equation can be rewritten as :math:`a = (V - kV \dot v) / kA`, or :math:`a = ((-kV / kA) \dot v + 1/kA \dot V)`.
 Notice anything familiar?
-This equation relates the acceleration of the flywheel to its velocity and the voltage applied.
+This equation relates the angular acceleration of the flywheel to its angular velocity and the voltage applied.

 We can convert this equation to state-space notation.
 We can create a system with one state (velocity), one input (voltage), and one output (velocity).
 Recalling that the first derivative of velocity is acceleration, we can write our equation as follows:

 .. math::
-    \textbf{\dot{x}} &= [\frac{-kV}{kA}] \cdot v + \frac{1}{kA} \cdot V
+    \mathbf{\dot{x}} &= [\frac{-kV}{kA}] \cdot v + \frac{1}{kA} \cdot V

 That's it!
 That's the state-space model of a system for which we have the kV and kA constants.
 This same math is use in FRC-Characterization to model flywheels and drivetrain velocity systems.